nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 ##### Scoped issue-related meeting

+- Specific meetings aimed to solve specific issue when async discussions aren't enough
+- Only involve stakeholders who are concerned by the task at hand.
+- Those meetings are planned in the shared calendar by the one who need help..
+- The scope shouldn't be "let's just talk".
+A _very precise meeting agenda_ must be planned in advance in the `remarks` field of the calendar invite by the person who initiated the meeting.
-Specific meetings to solve specific issue  when async discussions aren't enough - only with stakeholders who are involved in the task at hand.
-Those are planned in the shared calendar by the one who need help with a _very precise meeting agenda_.
-The scope shouldn't be "let's just talk".
-The person who is planning the meeting is responsible for taking the minutes and putting them in the relevant GitHub Issue/Discussions.
+- The person who is planning the meeting is responsible for taking the minutes and putting them in the relevant GitHub Issue/Discussions.

 ##### Coffee break meeting

 Usually around 15 minutes - just to relax and chat.
 It's important to keep healthy socially...

 ##### Organizational/large-scope meetings

 - Every 3 weeks at most (optional - on demand):
 - We discuss long-term vision, any issues in a X hours meeting

 ## Working culture